federated-data-sharing/common-api/doc/User_Guide_Containerising_Tasks.md

 In order to execute a remote computation task, your analysis code must be packaged up in a docker container.

-> For simplicity we use the word "script" for this code as this is common data science but your could be anything that is containerised including complex programmes with library or package dependencies all encapsulated within the container.
+> For simplicity we use the word "script" for this code as this is common data science but your container could be any program that can be run in a docker container, including complex programmes with library or package dependencies all encapsulated within the container.

 ## Workflow